Shields

 “You’re connected,” says Mayla, “but it’s too abstract.”

-“But you told me to work through the grandmother, and not worry abou the details.”
+“You told me to work through the grandmother, and not worry about the details.”

 “You don’t have to know the details,” she explains, “but you have to feel them.”